By Teachers, For Teachers

 After the iPod revolutionized how society listened to music and the iPhone pushed the boundaries of smartphone technology, the iPad stands poised to alter the face of mobile computing.
 Many have praised its potential to make personal and professional lives that much easier – and that certainly includes the education industry!

-Teachers with a love of technology and a passion for nurturing the minds of their students can easily discover creative ways to incorporate the iPad into the daily routine, and some of these great educational and organizational applications are bound to help them get started.
+Teachers with a love of technology and a passion for nurturing the minds of their students can easily discover creative ways to incorporate iPad apps for teachers into their daily routine, and some of these great educational and organizational applications are bound to help them get started.

 Perfect for busy teachers, Teacher’s Assistant Pro allows users to track students’ behaviors, infractions, and achievements quickly and easily.
 Incidents on student behavior and achievement can be documented in real time and reports can be sent to parents and administrators instantly via email.
 Organizing important documents is also simple and clutter free.
 The app can be customized to fit your classroom needs.